 c.
 Where case management is not requested as a home and community-based service, costs attributable to case management functions may be claimed as State administrative costs if the functions are not part of any defined waiver service or State plan service, and otherwise meet the requirements necessary to be considered allowable State administrative costs.

 14. FFP is available for day treatment or partial hospitalization services, psychosocial rehabilitation services, and clinic services (whether or not furnished in a facility) when provided to individuals who have been diagnosed as being chronically mentally ill.
-However, these waiver services may be provided
+However, these waiver services may be provided only to individuals age 22 through 64 who would not be in an institution for mental diseases (IMD) in the absence of the waiver.
+In addition, FFP would not be available for these waiver services for individuals under age 22 or over age 64 who, absent the waiver would be placed in an IMD and you have not opted to include the benefits in 42 CFR 440.160 and 42 CFR 440.140 in your State plan.

+15. FFP is not available to facilities providing services in residential settings on days when waiver recipients are temporarily absent and are not receiving covered waivered services (sometimes called reserve bed days).
+Medicaid payment may be made only for waiver services actually provided to an eligible recipient.
+Since providers incur fixed costs such as rent, staff salaries, insurance, etc., even when a waiver recipient is temporarily absent, you may account for such continuing costs when developing payment rates for these providers.
+For example, rent is generally paid for a period of 1 month.
+However, day habilitation services are generally furnished only 5 days per week.
+You may take the entire month's rental cost into consideration in setting the rate paid for services furnished on the days the recipient is present.
+Similarly, if data show that a

 4-452 Rev. 70